garffff-bot/garffff-bot.github.io/content/Infrastructure/Ping Sweep.md

 - -a: Shows targets that are alive
 - -s: Prints stats at the end
 - -g: Generate a target list from the CIDR network
-- -g: Not show per-target results
+- -q: Not show per-target results

 ```
 fping -asgq 172.16.5.0/23